 Logos and brands are very important.
 Many of us in tech think we are too smart to be swayed by these things but you would be very wrong if this is your thinking.
 I know of few people who go to the supermarket and stock up on all the generic brands – people are loyal to brands and many brands make people passionate.

-Perhaps this is what would scare me most if I were Microsoft are the concluding comments from Hansen:
+Perhaps what would scare me most if I were Microsoft are the concluding comments from Hansen:

 We’re excited about the new logo, but more importantly about this new era in which we’re reimagining how our products can help people and businesses throughout the world realize their full potential.